YoungGer/resume-gy/README.md

-I am a self-driving car engineer and I am interested in self-driving car technologies and machine learning.
+I am a self-driving car engineer, interested in self-driving car technology and machine learning.

 # Courses

-Over the past few years, I've completed 56 courses and get certifications using part time.
-I recognize lifelong learning and want to grow through continuous learning.
+Over the past few years, I've completed 56 courses and got certifications using my spare time.
+I recognize the importance of lifelong learning and want to achieve self-growth through continuous learning.

-Some completed courses and certifications are shown in the table below, which mainly includes self-driving car, robotics, machine learning and data science.
+Some completed courses and certifications are shown in the table below, including self-driving car, robotics, machine learning, and data science.
 For more courses, you can view [courses](/CoursesCertification).

 | Catigory      | Course Name /  Certification    | University / Educational Service     |
 | ---------- | ----------- | ----------- |